iExecBlockchainComputing/iexec-doc/intro.rst

 For requesters
 --------------

-| In the iExec Marketplace https://market.iex.ec, with few clicks, you can access a large amounts of computational power.
-| In the iExec Dapp Store https://dapps.iex.ec, you can access an extensive list of ready-to-use decentralized applications.
 | The multi-sided market provided by iExec allows to trade applications, the requesters set requestorder for an “ask” publication, a computing resources provider should accept the deal and process this requestorder
   at the price fixed by the requester.
 | The Pay-Per-Task model and the blockchain allow a high level of control of operating costs and expenses for computation.